Punvireakroth/Web-Development-Progress/interactive_website/README.md

 ### Tweak an Element

-DOM allow us to access to element, attribute of the HTML docment thus it means that we can change the attribute, properties of that elements.
+DOM allows us to access the element, and attribute of the HTML document thus it means that we can change the attribute and properties of that element.

 ```js
 document.body.innerHTML = 'The cat loves the dog.';
 // also
 document.body.innerHTML = '<h2>This is a heading</h2>';
 ```

+### Select and Modify Elements